gytdau/directory/content/home/emotion/beingGay/being-gay.md

 I am gay.
-This means that to have a fulfilling emotional life and base my opinions in rationality, I need to understand a lot of aspects of the culture and experience of gay people.
+To avoid succumbing to cultural bias and unproductive ways of thinking, I'm trying to figure out more about what this means.